International Radio Sailing Association: History

 At the I.M.Y.R.U.
 General Meeting at Dunkerque in 1982, it was resolved to adopt the IYRR and IYRU Measurement Instructions and to follow the IYRU Constitution and Regulations as closely as possible.
-For the next eight years a lot of very hard work was done by the I.M.Y.R.U., particularly by its then Chairman, Norman Hatfield, to get Model Yachting accepted into membership of the full-size governing body, the International Yacht Racing Union (IYRU).
+For the next eight years a lot of very hard work was done by the I.M.Y.R.U., particularly by its then chairman, Norman Hatfield, to get Model Yachting accepted into membership of the full-size governing body, the International Yacht Racing Union (IYRU).
 This work culminated on 1 May 1990 when the I.M.Y.R.U. became the Model Yacht Racing Division of the IYRU (IYRU - MYRD).
-In its turn, in August, 1996, the IYRU changed its name to the International Sailing Federation (ISAF) and IYRU-MYRD became the ISAF Radio Sailing Division (RSD).
-In 2009 the Division changed its name to International Radio Sailing Association to make it clear that it was an independent body and not a part of ISAF.
-The two organisations have close links centred on Appendix E of the Racing Rules of Sailing.
+In its turn, in August 1996, the IYRU changed its name to the International Sailing Federation (ISAF) and IYRU-MYRD became the ISAF Radio Sailing Division (RSD).
+In 2009 the Division changed its name to International Radio Sailing Association to make it clear that it was an independent body and not a part of ISAF, now World Sailing.
+The two organisations have close links with World Sailing officially recognising its World Championships and using the IRSA to advise on developments of Appendix E of the Racing Rules of Sailing.